-The meanings of the RJ45 socket LEDs are described in Chapter 3.1.1 Status LEDs.
+The meanings of the RJ45 socket LEDs are described in Chapter 3.1.1 Status LEDs of the board 7278(RC).

 3.1.3 Reset / Default Button

 The default button is activated by means of a thin object through the hole in the front panel next to the "Default" inscription (see Chapter 4.2 Reset / Default).